• Skip to primary navigation

 Instructions

-• Add rolled oats into a food processor or a high powdered blender and process until it becomes a fine powder (1 to 2 minutes).
+• Add rolled oats into a food processor or a high powdered blender and process until it becomes a very fine powder.
+2 cups rolled oats yield 2 cups oat flour.

-• Add oat flour, sugar, baking powder and salt into a medium bowl and whisk to combine.
+• Add oat flour, sugar, baking powder, baking soda and salt into a large bowl and whisk to combine.

-• Into another larger bowl, add eggs, milk and coconut oil.
+• Into another smaller bowl, add eggs, buttermilk and melted butter.
 Whisk until combined well.
-Stir in dry ingredients.
-Let batter rest for 5 minutes, to thicken.

 • Repeat process with remaining batter and serve pancakes hot with maple syrup.